-I've got a 2 day Winter Climbing Courses scheduled for March 2019.
-This course is designed as an introduction to winter climbing, and we'll aim to get climbs of up to grade III standard done on each day as well as covering ropework, avalanche assessment, winter abseils and route-finding skills.
+These courses are designed as an introduction to winter climbing, and we'll aim to get climbs of up to grade II or III standard done on each day as well as covering ropework, avalanche assessment, winter abseils and route-finding skills.
 We'll aim to cover some of the basic skills you'll need to learn climbing safely on snow, pure water ice, and winter "mixed" conditions, although this may depend quite heavily on the weather and conditions we get given!.

-This course is suitable for any experienced winter hill-walkers who want to do a bit more.
-It's a good course to choose if you are aspiring to do some of the classic Scottish winter ridges such as Beinn Alligin, Liathach and An Teallach.
+These courses are suitable for any experienced winter hill-walkers who want to do a bit more.
+It's a good choice if you are aspiring to do some of the classic Scottish winter ridges such as Beinn Alligin, Liathach and An Teallach.
 The course is also appropriate for experienced summer rock climbers who want to see what winter climbing is all about.

 The course will be kept very flexible to adapt to the needs of the clients who book.
 To some extent we will also have to adapt to the Scottish weather and snow conditions, which can be unpredictable.

-Apart from suitable winter boots and personal clothing, we can provide all equipment necessary such as ice-axes, harnesses, crampons and helmets.
+With the exception of suitable winter boots, we can provide all equipment necessary such as technical ice-axes, harnesses, crampons and helmets.